bioidiap/bob.ip.facedetect/doc/tinyface.rst

 Implementation
 --------------

-See below for an example on how to use `bob.ip.facedetect.tinyface.TinyFacesDetector`:
+See below for an example on how to use :any: `bob.ip.facedetect.tinyface.TinyFacesDetector`:

 .. literalinclude:: plot/detect_faces_tinyface.py
    :linenos: